-- 1. The presence of the Office of the Ombudsman adds value to the ICANN environment and is seen as important by the majority of stakeholders we received input from. - 2.
+- The presence of the Ombuds function adds value to the ICANN environment and is seen as important by the majority of stakeholders we received input from. - 2.
 The current complaints handling 'reach' or scope of the Office is broadly sensible for the environment but is not well understood in the community. - 3.
-The current Ombuds function has both 'internal' and 'executive' or 'industry' roles and is multi-faceted (different complaint populations, techniques, powers) but this is also not clear to the community.
+The current Ombuds function has both 'internal' and 'executive' or 'industry' roles and is multi-faceted (different complaint populations, techniques, powers) but this is also not clear to the community. - 4.
+There are differing expectations in the community of what an

-- 4. There are differing expectations in the community of what an Ombuds function can do - some seeing the Office as doing what it is supposed to do and others seeing the current operation as quite ineffectual. - 5.
+- ombuds function can do some seeing the ICANN Ombuds as doing what it is supposed to do and others seeing the current operation as quite ineffectual. - 5.
 The operation and philosophy of the current operation is weighted to the characteristics of an internal ombuds function (informality, minimum process, looking for low key resolution of matters) however many of its stakeholders view it as more like an executive or industry ombudsman with attendant expectations of greater independence, formality, predictable process, remediation powers and transparency.

-There is an expressed expectation from some that the Ombuds function should have 'powers' and should be able to 'fix stuff' - while others do not see this as part of their role.

-- 7. There is desire to utilise the independence and fairnessremit of the Office outside of traditional complaints handling to assure the integrity of related processes - but recognition that this limits the ability of the Office to conciliate subsequent disputes should they arise. - 8.
+(See Page 25 for more description.) - 6.
+There is an expressed expectation from some that the Ombuds function should have 'powers' and should be able to 'fix stuff' while others do not see this as part of their role. - 7.
+There is desire to utilise the independence and fairness-remit of the Office outside of traditional complaints handling to assure the integrity of related processes - but recognition that this limits the ability of the Office to conciliate subsequent disputes should they arise. - 8.
 In the sections below, we discuss some of the design tensions that apply in the ICANN environment.